 Diane E. Meier, MD, FACP, FAAHPM

-Dr. Meier has published several books and more than 200 original peer-reviewed papers.
-Her most recent book, Meeting the Needs of Older Adults with Serious Illness: Challenges and Opportunities in the Age of Health Care Reform, was published by Humana in 2014.
-She edited the first textbook on geriatric palliative care, as well as four editions of Geriatric Medicine.
+Dr. Meier has published more than two hundred works in peer-reviewed medical literature.
+Her most recent book, Meeting the Needs of Older Adults with Serious Illness: Challenges and Opportunities in the Age of Health Reform, was published by Humana in 2014.

 - Kelley AS, Meier DE, (eds.).
 Meeting the Needs of Older Adults with Serious Illness: Challenges and Opportunities in the Age of Health Care Reform.
 Humana Press: 2014.
 ISBN 9781493904068